Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: Algorithm to Compute Whittle Index

 On the other hand, if $\tau(x_{n+1})\notin(\omega^l,\omega^u)$, i.e., $\tau(x_{n+1})\in \{x_1,\cdots,x_n\}$, then

 Substituting $V(1-q,\lambda)$ given by \eqref{eq:Prop4-5} and $g$ given by \eqref{eq:Prop4-6} into \eqref{eq:Prop5-2} and \eqref{eq:Prop5-3}, respectively, we can obtain statement 1.

-Statement 2 is an immediate result from Proposition 3.
+Statement 2 is an immediate result from Proposition \hyperref[Props:3]{3}.
 Finally, if $\lambda = W({x_{|E|}})$, the sampling region does not contain any state in $E$.
-Then statement 3 can be proved by the same argument as in Proposition 4. \end{IEEEproof}
+Then statement 3 can be proved by the same argument as in Proposition \hyperref[Props:4]{4}. \end{IEEEproof}

 With Proposition 5, we can apply a similar method as Algorithm 1 to compute the Whittle index for oscillating bandits.
-Therefore, for any bandit with $p,q\in (0,1)$ and $p+q\neq 1$, the Whittle index can be computed.
-Hence we can implement the Whittle index policy for the UoI scheduling problem. \begin{remark} We remark that the results in this paper are valid as long as function $H(\omega)$ is concave w.r.t. $\omega$, not limited to the entropy function.
-In other words, the Whittle index policy developed in this paper applies to any RMAB in which each bandit is a binary Markoc process and the penalty is a concave function of the belief state. \end{remark}
+Therefore, for any bandit with $p,q\in [0,1]$ ($p+q\neq 0,1$ and $2$), the Whittle index can be computed.
+Hence we can implement the Whittle index policy for the UoI scheduling problem.